hynek/structlog/.github/CONTRIBUTING.md

 ### Changelog

-If your change is noteworthy, there needs to be a changelog entry in `CHANGELOG.rst` so our users can learn about it!
+If your change is noteworthy, there needs to be a changelog entry in [`CHANGELOG.md`](https://github.com/hynek/structlog/blob/main/CHANGELOG.md), so our users can learn about it!

+- The changelog follows the [*Keep a Changelog*](https://keepachangelog.com/en/1.0.0/) standard.
+  Please add the best-fitting section if it's missing for the current release.
+  We use the following order: `Security`, `Removed`, `Deprecated`, `Added`, `Changed`, `Fixed`.
 - As with other docs, please use [semantic newlines] in the changelog.
+- Make the last line a link to your pull request.
+  You probably have to open it first to know the number.
-- Wrap symbols like modules, functions, or classes into double backticks so they are rendered in a `monospace font`.
+- Wrap symbols like modules, functions, or classes into backticks so they are rendered in a `monospace font`.
 - Wrap arguments into asterisks like in docstrings:
   `Added new argument *an_argument*.`
 - If you mention functions or other callables, add parentheses at the end of their names: